Tea4Q/MySeedBook/docs/REBRAND_SUMMARY.md

-# Brand Name Change Summary: QTea Seed Catalogue → MySeedBook Catalogue
+# [ARCHIVED] Brand Name Change Summary: QTea Seed Catalogue → MySeedBook Catalogue

+> **⚠️ ARCHIVED DOCUMENTATION**
+> This document is kept for historical reference only.
+> Changes described here were completed in early 2025.
+> For current documentation, see [docs/README.md](README.md)

 ## Overview
 Successfully updated all project files to change the app name from "QTea Seed Catalogue" to "MySeedBook Catalogue" throughout the entire codebase.